blackferncreations/germankeycut/boundaries.md

 * execution contradicts the position
 * different interfaces describe different offers

-GermanKeyCut can affect branding and messaging where necessary.
+Branding and messaging may be affected where the structural diagnosis requires it.

-It is not defined as a messaging-only or brand-expression discipline.
+Structural positioning is not defined as a messaging-only or brand-expression discipline.

 ---